peterjnz/icscybertn/SummitInfo.md

 Latest information on NZ ICS Cyber TN via https://icscyber.org.nz or https://icscyber.org.nz/NextEvent.pdf

-Any questions, comments or concerns can be directed to Peter Jackson, Facilitator, NZ ICS Cyber Technical Network via info@icscyber.org.nz or to the summit committee via summit@icscyber.org.nz
+Any questions, comments or concerns can be directed to Peter Jackson, Facilitator, NZ ICS Cyber Technical Network via info@icscyber.org.nz or to the summit team via summit@icscyber.org.nz

 ## Members
 The NZ ICS Cyber TN is made up of members from across NZ (with some international members with an interest in NZ ICS/OT security).
 Various backgrounds including IT, OT, and ICS professionals.
 Owner/operators as well as vendors and service providers.
 Various industries including both critical (CNI) and non-critical industrial organisations.
 Most members have a good understanding of OT principals (skip the basics).